HP TopShot: Process

 Topshot captures six exposures of the subject; three of which are captured using flashes from three different angles.
 Then it eliminates the distortions by aggregating the exposures and processing them into a single image.

 TopShot also removes the background behind the object to make the image stand out and to eliminate the need to edit the image in a separate step.
 The surface of the scanning platform is engineered to reduce shadows and to reflect a specific shade of white, which TopShot identifies and removes from the final image.

 For documents, TopShot uses text recognition software to identify the text, clarify it, and match it to known fonts for printing.
 It also identifies graphics on the paper and optimizes them.
 Then, it aggregates the six exposures it took into a document image that appears flat, clear, and undistorted.
 Figure 2 shows a document captured using a smartphone camera.
 The image is dark, and the graphic is obscured by glare.
 Figure 3 shows the same document captured by TopShot in JPEG format.
-The text is clear, the background is white, and the image viewable.
+The text is clear, the background is white, and the image is viewable.